Teacher: Georgios Skantzaris

 Georgios Skantzaris is lecturer at Eindhoven University of Technology.
 He was born in Greece and studied at the University of Athens with a specialization in Nuclear & Particle Physics.
 His master was at the Utrecht University in theoretical physics.

-This course is of interest for novice Mathematica users.
-They will get a profound understanding and insight in the general structure of Mathematica.
+This course is of interest to novice Mathematica users.
+The course gives a concrete guidance to the interface, and participants develop a profound understanding and insight in the general structure of Mathematica.

 about the course

-The emphasis in the course is on the basic concepts of Mathematica, demonstrated by a lot of small examples.
-The major point is that everything in Mathematica is an expression, built up from names and numbers.
-Also the three number systems (exact numbers, machine numbers, arbitrary precision numbers) will be discussed.
-Then expressions are explained, prefix, infix and postfix notations, order of evaluation, various Form functions.
-Substitution (the functions ReplaceAll and Rule) is discussed rather in detail, because this is the way Mathematica internally works.
-Despite the fact that this summary sounds very theoretical, during the course a lot of practical examples are discussed, e.g. how linear algebra can be done with Mathematica and solving equations.
+The emphasis in the course is on the basic concepts of Mathematica, demonstrated by various small examples.
+The major teaching is that everything in Mathematica is an expression, built up from names and numbers.
+Those numbers belong to three number systems (exact numbers, machine numbers, arbitrary precision numbers) which will be discussed.
+Expressions are explained, as well as their prefix, infix and postfix notation, and the order of evaluation, as well as various Form functions.
+Despite the fact that this summary sounds very theoretical, during the course various practical examples are discussed.

 you will learn how to

 Mathematics knowledge at the level of secondary school suffices.